 How to format a hard drive on Windows

-Formatting a hard drive on Windows is largely the same whether you’re using Windows 10, 8, or 7.
-But it’s a little different if you’re formatting the primary drive vs. a secondary internal drive or an external drive.
+Formatting a hard drive on Windows is largely the same whether you’re using Windows 10 or 7.
+But it’s a little different if you’re formatting the primary drive, a secondary internal drive, or an external hard drive.

-How to format a primary drive on Windows
+How to format a primary drive (C:) on Windows

-Recall that the primary drive, or C drive, contains the operating system.
-That means you can’t format the primary drive while it’s running, for the same reason that you can’t repair a motorcycle’s engine while you’re riding it.
-So how can we get around this?
-We’ll run Windows from an installation DVD or a USB drive.
+Your C drive (C:) is your primary drive where the operating system (OS) is located.
+You can’t format the primary drive while it’s running, for the same reason that you can’t repair a car engine while driving.
+To get around that, we’ll run Windows from an installation DVD or a USB drive.
 That means your primary drive won’t be in use, so we’re able to work on it.

-Got your Windows 10 or Windows 7 startup DVD on hand?
-Great, you can skip the next paragraph.
+If you have a Windows 10 or Windows 7 startup DVD, you can skip the next paragraph.

 If not, you’ll need to create a bootable Windows USB drive.
 Make sure you have an external USB (also called a thumb drive or flash drive) ready.
 Then, download the software you need:

 For either Windows 10 or 7, follow the instructions to create the bootable USB drive.

 Now that you have either the startup DVD or the USB, you’re ready to format your drive.
 Here’s how to format your primary hard drive on Windows 10 or 7:

 Insert the Windows 10 or Windows 7 startup DVD or make sure your bootable USB drive is plugged in.